 Day 3: Hot Springs and Border Crossing

 Our last morning was the earliest of the tour.
-With a busy day head, we roused ourselves at 4:30 am, ate some breakfast, and then set off to explore the area’s volcanic attractions.
+With a busy day ahead, we roused ourselves at 4:30 am, ate some breakfast, and then set off to explore the area’s volcanic attractions.

 Many of the prominent mountains circling the horizon of Salar de Uyuni are actually volcanoes.
 Though most are dormant or asleep, it’s not uncommon to see trails of smoke or ash eerily rising from their peaks.